Centiq/sap-hana/documentation/ansible/system-design-deployment/README.md

 ## Notes

-The SAP HANA and SAP Application processes have been separated, because in the overall SAP journey a set of the SAP HANA Database deployment materials obtained by following the SAP HANA process, is likely to be reused by more than one SAP Application, e.g. S/4HANA, BW/4HANA, etc.
+The SAP HANA and SAP Application processes have been separated, because in the overall SAP journey, a set of the SAP HANA Database deployment materials obtained by following the SAP HANA process is likely to be reused by more than one SAP Application, e.g. S/4HANA, BW/4HANA, etc.

 The Application Bill of Materials (BoM) will contain a reference to a SAP HANA BoM.
 This allows the process for the Application BoM generation and deployment to be completed separately, and multiple times without requiring the generation of a new SAP HANA BoM.